corya0687/TrackaRep/spec-js.md

 - [X] Include at least one link that loads or updates a resource without reloading the page

   + Endset on Run updates the duration of Run without loading

 - [X] Translate JSON responses into js model objects.

   + Used .ajax calls to return js model objects in welcome.js

 - [X] At least one of the js model objects must have at least one method added by your code to the prototype.

-  + added avg_weight() method to the prototype of run object in welcome.js.
+  + added avgWeight() method to the prototype of run object in welcome.js.

 Confirm